Introducing The Wee Woods

-A multi-phase expansion of the Wee Play Tot Park & Playground in Beacon, NY.
+A multi-phase expansion of the Wee Play Tot Park & Playground.

-Wee Play Community Project has partnered with environmental designer Bryan Quinn of One Nature, to create a Nature Playground as part of a multi-phase expansion of the Wee Play Tot Park in Memorial Park.
+Wee Play Community Project has partnered with environmental designer Bryan Quinn of One Nature, to create the Wee Woods, a multi-phase expansion of the Wee Play Tot Park in Memorial Park in Beacon.
 In collaboration with the City of Beacon and the Beacon Recreation Department, Phase 1 installation broke ground in October 2017.
+Phase 2 is set to begin October 2018.

 A grove of Poplar trees will become an exciting and important element of our new Nature Playground, providing the stage for imagination to take hold!
-Children will be inspired to create games and find adventure within this grid of fast growing, Eastern Cottonwood trees.
+Children will be inspired to create games and find adventure within this grid of fast growing, Eastern Cottonwood trees and willow tunnel.

-Please note: individual plaques will not appear on the actual trees.
-Donor names will be acknowledged on a group plaque near to the entrance, welcoming visitors to the beautiful new play space.
+Please note: Individual plaques will not appear on the trees.
+Donor names will be acknowledged on a group plaque near the entrance, welcoming visitors to the beautiful new play space.

 More about how this project began…

 Wee Play reached out to environmental designer and local resident Bryan Quinn of One Nature for help coming up with affordable, creative solutions utilizing open space at Memorial Park.
-The result is an environmentally sustainable, multi-phase expansion plan.
-We are currently fundraising for Phase 1 of this project.
-A grove of poplar trees, willow plantings for growing a tunnel and a new sandbox will all be coming to the Wee Woods at Memorial Park as part of Phase 1.
-We aim to continue with additional phases in years to come.
+The result led to the development of an environmentally sustainable, multi-phase expansion plan for the park.
+Phase 1 included planting a grove of poplar trees and willow shoots as well as installing a new sandbox, entrance steps and a resting bench.
+Phase 2, climbing structures made of repurposed tree trunks and limbs.
+We aim to continue with additional phases in years to come!
+Fundraising will be on-going and your donations are appreciated.
+Thank you!

 You can experience some of One Nature’s other local projects by visiting Beacon’s Pop-Up Park on the corner of Cross and Main Street, or Safe Harbors Green in Newburgh.